Please Rotate Your Device

 The exclusivity should pertain to both the existing services and any potential future uses if possible.

-If you undergo a financial fall, you might not be able to afford rent.
+If you undergo a financial setback, you might not be able to afford rent.

 If you have the right to sublease your restaurant space, you can do so until you get back on your feet.